 Lesson #2: Fear Can Simultaneously Activate And Paralyze Us

 If we analyze fear without being afraid, we will immediately get the idea of its dual aspect.
 On the one hand, it can activate us, on the other, paralyze us.

 Imagine the following scenario for a moment: It’s late at night.
 You’re walking home all by yourself.
 Suddenly, a guy holding a gun jumps in front of you and starts screaming – he wants your wallet.

 At this exact moment, you can be these two things: 1) Scared as fuck.
 Paralyzed from the situation.
 Speechless.
 You will probably stand still for a moment and after several threats, you will hand over your possessions.
 2) Scared but rather curious, “Is this guy for real?”
 After quickly analyzing the situation you can grab his gun, punch the guy in the face and knock him over.
 Exactly what the guys in the action movies do.

-You don’t want to remove fear from your life, rather you should strive to embrace it, learn from it, accept it.
+You don’t want to remove fear from your life, rather, you should strive to embrace it, learn from it, accept it.
 To use it as a tool.
-Overcoming fear means a step forward in our development as people.
+Overcoming fear means a step forward in your development as a person.

 So, if you’re afraid of doing something the best advice will be to do it.
 This will help you get comfortable and overcome your fear in the long run.

 Lesson #3: Our Attitude, Behavior, Thoughts Define Who We Are

 In short, what you do is what defines you.

 Remember what the Мechanic said in the book Fight Club: “You are not your job.
 You’re not how much money you have in the bank.
 You are not the car you drive.
 You’re not the contents of your wallet.
 You are not your fucking khakis.”
 Well, he is totally right.